jure-praznikar/Graphlets-Community-Detection/README.md

 A method for community detection in graphs using graphlet-based adjacency matrices combined with the FastGreedy algorithm.

 ## Overview
 For each graphlet orbit (G0–G8), the corresponding adjacency matrix is computed using [GRADCO].
 Each graphlet matrix is normalized and added to the baseline adjacency matrix (G0).
-Community detection is then applied using the FastGreedy algorithm (via igraph), and results are evaluated using NMI, ARI, and Modularity.
+Community detection is then applied using the FastGreedy algorithm (via igraph), and results are evaluated using NMI, ARI, and Modularity.<br>

+Example function adapted from code provided by Anastasiia Dziuba (2026).

 ## Project Structure
 ```